Employees Psychological Wellbeing

 Physical health impacts emotional energy in a big way.
 When the workforce returns to the office, there will be a lot to consider with social distancing measures in place.
 Don’t forget about the value of hydration, nutrition, exercise and emotional wellbeing.

-Related - office water coolers
+Related - office water dispensers

 It’s important that workplaces keep talking about these elements and encourage each other to stop, refuel and rehydrate.
 A helpful way to promote hydration is to provide workers with a reusable water bottle to refill throughout the day.